ceresBakalite/similarity/shell/README.md

 For example, consider a postal service checking for valid address syntax targeting two countries.
 There is a FROM address and a TO address.
 Both these addresses are read (typically by software) in each country where both hope to see each address in their local syntax.
 This requires the manipulation of each address twice.
 In other words, four separate addresses, language, culture and syntax specific.
 Its entirely conceivable that they do this simply by querying the CLI, at runtime.

 Although largely language independent already, language interoperability would be a fine thing.
 As would culture, syntax, and natural language parsing.
 Anyway, food for thought.

-In the mean time, Similarity enables command line usage, one comparison pair at a time.
 ***

 **2. Why so many parameters?
 Do I really need to use them all?**